w3c/wai-curricula/content/designer/navigation.md

 Students should be able to:

-* provide ways for users to locate a specific web page within a set of web pages, for example:
+* design user interfaces with mechanisms  for users to locate a specific web page within a set of web pages, for example:
   * descriptive page titles
   * breadcrumb trails
   * visual cues to indicate the current page within a set of web pages
+  * design mechanisms to make location information visually distinct
 * identify related requirements for developers to programmatically indicate the current page

 ### Teaching Ideas